elastic/beats/deploy/kubernetes/kubebeat/README.md

-# Kubebeat
+# Cloudbeat

 ## Ship metrics from Kubernetes to Elasticsearch

 ### Kubernetes DaemonSet

-By deploying kubebeat as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) we ensure we get a running kubebeat daemon on each node of the cluster.
+By deploying cloudbeat as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) we ensure we get a running cloudbeat daemon on each node of the cluster.

 Everything is deployed under `kube-system` namespace, you can change that by updating YAML manifests under this folder.